 Materials And Tones

 Laminate guitars can bring out certain color variations and grain patterns that can be very pleasing to the eye.
 They can be made to look very comparable to solid wood options at much less cost.

 Each kind of body wood has its own characteristic full and resonant sound.
-Maple has bright sound, rosewood punchy and mahogany sweet.
+Maple has a bright sound, rosewood punchy, and mahogany sweet.
 With age, opening up happens, whereby the wood fibers gradually loosen to provide clear & warm sound and additional volume.

-Many experts say that due to laminated nature of wood, vibrations don't travel organically as in single piece of wood.
-Laminated guitars carry many of the tonal properties of the outer layer wood as this part vibrates with the string.
-But more accurate reflection of the tonal qualities of the wood used, depends on the type and quality of wood used for core and inner ply.
+Many experts say that due to the laminated nature of wood, vibrations don’t travel organically as in a single piece of wood.
+Laminated guitars carry many of the tonal properties of the outer layer of wood as this part vibrates with the string.
+But the more accurate reflection of the tonal qualities of the wood used depends on the type and quality of wood used for the core and inner ply.

 Its tone does not change significantly over time.
-The tone profile is flat with not well rounded bass or crisp highs.
+The tone profile is flat with no well-rounded bass or crisp highs.